AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/19_ES2017_async-and-await.md

   let result = await promise;
 }
 func();
-// SyntaxError: await is only valid in async functions and async generators
+// SyntaxError: await's only valid in async functions and async generators

 // use await in the top-level code let response = Promise.resolve("hi");
 let result = await response;
-// SyntaxError: await is only valid in async functions and async generators
+// SyntaxError: await's only valid in async functions and async generators
 ```

 > **Remember**: You can only use `await` inside an `async` function.